-Traditional timber laths were commonly riven oak or chestnut.
+Timber laths used for lath and plaster were commonly riven oak or chestnut.
 These are laths that have been split along the grain of the wood by hand.
 They are generally irregular in shape, width and thickness with a coarse surface that provides extra key.
 Laths varied between 1 1/4″ to 1 1/2″ (31 – 37 mm) in width and were around 1/4 ” thick.

 The main key is formed by the lime plaster being squeezed between the lath by the trowelling action.
-Backing coats of lime plaster were typically haired to help the plaster keys stay in place whilst curing occurs.
+Backing coats of lime plaster typically contained animal hair to help the plaster keys stay in place whilst curing occurs.

-During the 20th century, expanded metal lath (EML) began to supercede timber lath both in new work and often in renovation work as well, being cheaper to buy and quicker to fix.
-Lime plasters stick less easily to EML and there was also a move towards using harder cementitious plasters and gypsums.
+During the 20th century, expanded metal lath (EML) began to supersede timber lath both in new work and often in renovation work as well, being cheaper to buy and quicker to fix.
+Lime plasters stick less easily to EML and there was also a move towards using harder cement-based plasters and gypsum.
 Many of these developments were out of keeping with the properties for which they were specified but also introduced their own problems due to their relative lack of breathability (in the case of cement).

-Apply a first scratch coat of coarse haired lime mortar through the lath, leaving around 1/3″ (8 mm) on top of the lath itself.
+Apply a first scratch coat of haired lime mortar through the lath, leaving around 1/3″ (8 mm) on top of the lath itself.
 Do not over trowel this coat otherwise too much plaster may be lost through the lath.
-Do not trowel this coat too smooth but instead leave an open textured surface for extra key for the next coat of plaster.

 Apply one float coat of coarse haired or unhaired lime mortar to straighten the surface as required.
 This coat may be 1/3″ – 1/2 ” ( 8 – 12 mm) thick.
 Float this coat with a wooden float followed by a wooden devil float to provide a suitable surface for the final skim coat and leave to dry and cure until green hard.

-Where it is a ceiling that is being plastered and there is a floor above that will be walked on, sufficient time MUST be left for the plaster coats to carbonate to gain sufficient strength before using the room above (e.g. moving furniture, fixing floor boards etc.).
+Where it is a lath and plaster ceiling that is being plastered and there is a floor above that will be walked on, leave sufficient time for the plaster coats to carbonate to gain sufficient strength before significant use of the room above (e.g. moving furniture, fixing floor boards etc.).
 This time will depend on circumstances such as time of year, ventilation etc but may be a minimum of 6 months.
 This is especially true if there is any play in the joists that cannot be eradicated.
 The first scratch coat should have extra hair added and could also be gauged with 10% NHL5 to get an earlier set.
 Even so, subsequent fitting of floorboards above should be screwed rather than nailed down.

 Limes are caustic.
 Always wear eye protection and protective gloves and clothing and follow the safety instructions on the labels.